-Use the Found Devices panel to connect power meter consoles to the software by activating them in the "Active Devices" list.
+Use the "Found Devices" panel to connect power meter devices to the OPM by activating them in the Active Devices list.

-Click + in the Active Devices table to add devices.

-• Click Rescan if no devices are detected to find all devices connected to the PC or reconnect devices to the PC.

-Here, PM102 and PM100USB are recognized.
-The panel Found Devices shows details about the devices that are connected to the PC.

-Click to view sensor information.

-- Mark the tick-box in Found Devices and click Connect to activate devices. - Click on a device in Active Devices to return to the Devices menu and view measurements.
+- 1. Click in the Active Devices table to add devices. - 2.
+Click "Rescan" if no devices are detected to find all devices connected to the PC or reconnect devices to the PC. - Here, the are recognized.
+The panel Found Devices shows details about the devices that are connected to the PC. - 3.
+Click to view sensor information. - Mark the click box in Found Devices and click "Connect" to activate devices. - Click on a device in Active Devices to return to the Devices menu and view measurements.

-When the first recognized device is connected to the software, the display changes to monitor a measurement as shown in Devices .
+When the first recognized device is connected to the software, the display changes to monitor a measurement as shown in Devices.

-If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices [1] panel.
+If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices panel.